rtodd001/PresidentailDataAnalysis/README.md

 ````

 ## Dependencies
+### Scrapy
-In order to use the web scraper, run the below command for Linux:
+In order to perform web scraping, we use Scrapy.
+Linux and macOS users can run the below command to install:
 ```
 sudo pip3 install Scrapy
 ```
+### scikit-learn
-To run the modeling and prediction algorithms, run the following command for Linux:
+To run the modeling and prediction algorithms, we use scikit-learn.
+Linux users can run the below command to install:
 ```
 sudo pip3 install -U scikit-learn
 ```
-For macOS:
+macOS users can run this command instead:
 ```
 pip install -U scikit-learn
 ```
-To run Data Formatting
+### Pandas
+To run Data Formatting, we use Pandas.
+Linux and macOS users can run the below command to install:
 ```
 pip install pandas
 ```